MarianaSequeira/CodacyChallenge/README.md

    **Get All Commit List using GitHub API**:

-This method allows to retrieve the list of commits from {owner}'s repository named {repo}, using the GitHub API.
-If a error occurs during the request to the GitHub API, the system automatically redirects the request to the last enumerated PATH (fallback).
+This method allows to retrieve the list of commits from `owner`'s repository named `repo`, using the GitHub API.
+If an error occurs during the request to the GitHub API, the system automatically redirects the request to the last enumerated PATH (fallback).
 If you want you can specify the branch to list the commits from that specific branch.
-However, the branchName paremeter is not required, and the default behaviour is to return the commits from all the branches.
+However, the `branchName` paremeter is not required, and the default behaviour is to return the commits from all the branches.

         $ GET codacyChallenge/gitApi/repos/{owner}/{repo}/allCommits?sha={branchName}